 In their search for Napa vineyard land, Bob and Martha were extremely focused and specific in what they were looking for.
 Both had worked with premium hillside vineyards for years and narrowed their search to hillside locations surrounding the valley.
 Furthermore they limited their search to hillsides on the western sides of the valley – not at the base of the mountains and not at the top either.
 The western side of the valley suits their wine style in that (depending on exposure) most often sees a cooler micro climate compared to the west facing slopes on the eastern side of the valley.
 Hillsides here are exposed to early morning sun (when there is no fog) and but also less sun exposure in the late afternoons.

-The vineyard site is located off of Franz Valley School Road a few miles northwest of Calistoga.
-It is located at about 500 feet in elevation planted to six acres – primarily to Cabernet Sauvignon but also to Cabernet Franc and small blocks of Merlot and Petit Verdot.
+The vineyard site is located off of Franz Valley School Road a few miles northwest of Calistoga not quite in the Calistoga or Diamond Mountain appellations.
+It is located at about 500 feet in elevation, near the Sonoma County line and is planted to six acres – primarily to Cabernet Sauvignon but also to Cabernet Franc and small blocks of Merlot and Petit Verdot.
 The vineyard was planted in 1999 not with a varietal blend in mind but rather based on soil types.
 Despite a small property the soil types vary – the Cabernet Sauvignon grows on a top soil of Aiken Loam on top of compressed tufa, the Cabernet Franc is planted directly on top of compressed tufa, and a small portion of the soil is sedimentary – somewhat clay like and the Merlot grows here.
 The soils are low vigor resulting in yields that are remarkably low – in a good year vine yield might average out to around 2 tons per acre – but a number of years yields have only been around 1 ton per acre.

 Row orientation was carefully planned – following the contour of the slopes on their property.
 The vines run north to south – chosen to balance the amount of sunshine in the morning with the afternoon.
 And the vineyard is planted high density – opting for 3 foot by 5 foot spacing (uncommon at that time), with the idea to further limit the yield of production per vine.
 And after the vine’s first several years of growth, ultimately they try to dry farm the vineyard (which they are mostly able to do each year other then several of the most stressed sites).
 This initially requires careful water management to force the young vines to send their roots down as deep and as quickly as possible to seek out moisture within the soil.
 And Bob has noticed that this type of compressed volcanic ash has a fairly high water retention even late into the year.